mike14747/strat-ratings-guide/docs/instructions.md

 ### Steps from receiving the new ratings guide to showing all the wOPS numbers

--   Convert _Ballpark.text_ team by team singles/homers data to _bp_ratings.xlsx_ where the formatted data column can be added to _bp_ratings.sql_, then imported to the _ratings_guide_ database.
+-   Convert _Ballpark.text_ team by team singles/homers data to _data/bp_ratings.xlsx_ where the formatted data column can be added to _data/bp_ratings.sql_, then imported to the _ratings_guide_ database in MySQL Workbench using copy/paste of the whole _data/bp_ratings.sql_ file..

 -   Convert the hitter and pitcher data files into database ready data: